rkdarst/scicomp/tut/course/course.rst

 Course format
 ~~~~~~~~~~~~~

+- This is a graduate special topics seminar

-- One credit
+- One or two credits

 - Twelve one-hour course meetings over two terms.
 Course meetings
   include both both lecture and hands-on practical work.

-- No homework, but students are expected to apply the techniques from
+- Homework is minimal and practical.
+Students are expected to apply
-  this class to their preexisting projects.
-Brief examples or reports
+  the techniques from this class to their preexisting projects, not
-  of this are expected for credit to be given.
+  complete exercises.

 - No exams